 When leads come to you, Inbound Methodology calls for a helpful, prepared response.
-You’ll want to have a plan in place pre-event, so you are able to jump right and engage with your prospects.
-Make sure you go to each trade show or event equipped with informative and engaging content and with a lead generation strategy in place!
+You’ll want to have a plan in place pre-event, so you are able to jump right in and engage with your prospects.
+Make sure you go to each trade show or event equipped with informative and engaging content and with a lead generation strategy in place.

-You may wish to establish a show-specific Hubspot landing page or Hubspot form embedded into a lead capturing app in order to record prospects' information on the spot.
-By making it simple and painless for leads to give you their information, you will have fewer "Maybe later"s and more leads--already in your CRM--after the event.
+You may wish to establish a show-specific HubSpot landing page or HubSpot form embedded into a lead capturing app in order to record prospects' information on the spot.
+By making it simple and painless for leads to give you their information, you will have fewer "Maybe later"s and more leads — already in your CRM — after the event.
 That's a huge ROI boost!

 By following up with leads soon after the event in a helpful, non-pushy manner you can even further use the Inbound Methodology to nurture new prospects.

-Offers to give your highly qualified leads include:
+Offers for highly qualified leads include:

 - A live drawing for a prize

 - A one-on-one product demo after show hours